a little working document by Bruce Camber, May 2021

 These primordial, most-infinitesimal spheres emerge without a trace.
 Each is exponentially smaller than a neutrino and trillions of neutrinos pass through us every day.
-Yet, in an a most-understated manner — one sphere per unit of primordial time — it computes to an extraordinarily large number of spheres per second and as we shall see in section 7 of this report, that is the approximate rate of expansion of our universe.
+Yet, in an a most-understated manner — one sphere per unit of primordial time — it computes to an extraordinarily large number of spheres per second and as we shall see in section 7 of this analysis, that we might assume it is the approximate rate of expansion of our universe.

 Phil pushed me beyond my study of Frank-Kasper phases to consider cubic-close packing of equal spheres.
 A Wikipedia illustration by Jonathunder was most convincing.
 On Tuesday, May 8, 2012, I gave in: “The sphere is more basic than the tetrahedron; it creates tetrahedrons!”
 By 2014, I was making my own prognostications about pi.

 Scale invariant, pi takes it place within the infinitesimal.
 Whether we use Stoney’s numbers, Planck’s base units, or new calculations by mathematicians like John Ralston, these infinitesimal spheres will be the smallest possible and the most-densely packed (on the levels of a blackhole or neutron star), and still have all the Fourier dynamics of any sphere.